Spill-The-Tea/Nem/README.md

 * Principal Variation Search (with Aspiration Windows, Null-Move Pruning, Killermoves, Futility Pruning, Razoring, ...)
 * Tapered Eval based on Material, Mobility, Threats, King Safety, and Pawn Structure
 * Special evaluation functions for some endgames
+* Copy/Make
 * No Piece-Square Tables
 * So far completely untuned

 ### Remarks ###

 I wrote this engine because I wanted to understand, how a chess engine is working.
-And the best way to learn is to do it yourself.
+And the best way to learn is to write an engine from scratch by yourself.
 I first started with C#, but after some time I got the ambition to learn C++.
+Therefore don't expect a lot of new ideas within my code, neither expect clean and well-structured code.